Find your ideal space with Engel & Völkers Commercial

 Select the sector and activities aligned with your goals.
 Dubai offers over 2,000 licensed activities across industries.

 Decide whether a mainland, free zone, or offshore setup best suits your objectives.
-Each structure has implications for ownership, tax, and operations.
+Each structure has implications for ownership, tax exposure, and market access.

 Submit a preferred company name for approval.
-Ensure it follows UAE naming conventions, avoiding offensive or religious terms.
+Ensure it follows UAE naming conventions, avoiding offensive or restricted terms.

 This confirms that the government has no objection to your proposed business activity.

-Leasing office space in a free zone or mainland is required.
-For smaller ventures, co-working solutions are available.
+Leasing office space in a free zone or mainland is required for most setups.
+For smaller ventures, co-working solutions or flexi-desks are available.

 Provide identification, shareholder agreements, and required documents to the Department of Economic Development (DED) or free zone authority.